LinuxForHealth/health-patterns/helm-charts/health-patterns/README.md

 The Clinical Ingestion flow is designed to read medical data from a configured [kafka](https://kafka.apache.org/) topic.
 As the data is processed, any errors that are detected are logged and posted to target kafka topics.

 The current flow is designed to operate on FHIR resources.
 If [HL7](https://www.hl7.org/implement/standards/product_section.cfm?section=13) data is passed in, the pipeline is capable of converting it to FHIR and allowing it run through the pipeline.
-Other data types (such as [DICOM](https://www.dicomstandard.org/) image data) are being considered but are currently supported.
+Other data types (such as [DICOM](https://www.dicomstandard.org/) image data) are being considered but are currently not supported.

 The Clinical Ingestion flow can also enrich the data as it flows through.
 This relies on the Clinical Enrichment flow described below.